suixinsuo/olympus-protocol/docs/GettingStarted.md

   - olympusProtocols: Where all the templates and olympus products ready to be edited and customized.
   - libs: Some basic solidity libraries for common purposes.

-## Create your first derivate product template.
+## Create your first derivate product template

 To get yourself warmed up, the best way is always by doing of how to create and customize your own template with a basic example.